Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().logEvent(event, eventProperties);
 ```

+Valid data types for event properties are string, array, object, boolean, and number.
+Object keys have a 1000 character limit.

 #### Arrays in Event Properties

 Arrays can be used as event property values.
-Array event properties can be queried by any subset of the individual properties in the array.
+You can query array event properties by any subset of the individual properties in the array.

 ```js
 var event = “Button Clicked”;